Being a trans guy in a small town

 I shared previously that I moved back to my hometown (Growing Wings and Planting Roots) This was quite unintentional and a surprise to even myself.
-I honestly never thought I could live in a small town again, and most certainly not back home where everyone knew me as my old, somewhat false self.
+I honestly never thought I could live in a small town again.
+I most certainly never planned to move back home.
+Back to the place where everyone knew me as my old, somewhat false self.

 Spending time with family and reconnecting with childhood friends has been a positive experience.
-It has helped me to reflect back and see that growing up, I was mostly just me and that’s who all these people see.
+It’s been a time of reflection and realization.
+Growing up, I was mostly just me and that’s who all these people know and see.
 Being she/her’d on a regular basis is hard but I understand that’s how I’m viewed.
 Things are different when you’re not surrounded by queer people and I personally choose not to be offended by anyone’s innocent lack of awareness.

 Onto the point of today’s post…